zhullyb/monyhar/monyhar/docs/sheriff.md

 ## How to be a Sheriff

-To be a sheriff, you must be both a Chromium committer and a Google employee.
+To be a sheriff, you must be both a Monyhar committer and a Google employee.
 For more detailed sheriffing instructions, please see the internal documentation at [go/chrome-sheriffing-how-to](https://goto.google.com/chrome-sheriffing-how-to).